Jump to a section

 Head of Art = Miss Hamilton

 The art department consists currently of four teachers of Art.
 We have two fully equipped art rooms.
-In art we strive holistically to develop student’s creativity and academic success.
+In art we strive holistically to develop learner’s creativity and academic success.

 We currently deliver the AQA GCSE Art specification which is assessed using the 1-9 number descriptors.

-The art curriculum develops students SMSC and allows students to develop reflective thinking skills as well as their personal response to the world around them.
+The art curriculum develops learners SMSC and allows learners to develop reflective thinking skills as well as their personal response to the world around them.

 The art department is passionate about enrichment opportunities.
-There is a weekly Art Club for students to attend in KS3 and break and lunch times for GCSE students to work on their portfolios.
+There is a weekly Art Club for learners to attend in KS3 and break and lunch times for GCSE learners to work on their portfolios.